Skreamzz/Ishwikiclone/FAQ.md

 **A:** Sooner than it took for build 32 to come out.
 New builds are more frequent, and the app will be updated when something new has been added or fixed.

 ### Q: Is iSH 32-bit or 64-bit?
-**A:** The app itself is a 64-bit ARM binary so that I can run on modern versions of iOS. iSH emulates x86_32 and as such can only run software compiled for this platform (specifically, it cannot currently run 64-bit ELF executables)
+**A:** The app itself is a 64-bit ARM binary so that it can run on modern versions of iOS. iSH emulates x86_32 and as such can only run software compiled for this platform (specifically, it cannot currently run 64-bit ELF executables)